Enhancing Environmental Enforcement with Near Real-Time Monitoring: Likelihood-Based Detection of Structural Expansion of Intensive Livestock Farms: Discussion

 To illustrate, we manually searched in local records (e.g., county assessor's office, permits offices) for a sample of expanded facilities.
 While these records are highly decentralized and hence not easily searchable for many localities, we quickly found several facilities that were classified as ``vacant land,'' both before and after significant expansion events.
 The comparison is stark: comparable permitted facilities can pay over 50 times the property tax.
 With access to permit records, our method could hence easily scale the approach pioneered by Massachusetts, which manually compared satellite imagery against permit records to identify illegal wetland modification \citep{clayton_wetlands_2004}.

-We close with several thoughts on next steps.
+We close with several thoughts on directions for future research.
 First, the likelihood-based expansion technique relies heavily on the quality of the segmentation model.
 Developing better CAFO-specific segmentation models would thus help improve the results.
-Second, one of the virtues of the likelihood-based approach is the ability to generalize.
-Equation~\eqref{eq:transition} can be modified to incorporate other prior information about CAFOs.
-For instance, a new feature on the other side of the image is less likely to be a new CAFO shed than something close to the existing facility.
-Additionally, the rotation of new buildings is likely to conform to the existing buildings: a new CAFO shed is less likely to be at a 45 degree angle to existing buildings.
-And we might wish to relax the assumption of a one-time expansion and / or model closures of facilities.
+Second, with a larger labeled set of images, it would be worthwhile comparing the performance of end-to-end deep learning approaches to changepoint detection.
+Third, it would be worth investigating generalizations of the likelihood approach.
+Equation~\eqref{eq:transition} can be modified and researchers may wish to incorporate other information about CAFOs, such as proximity of the added building, conformity with direction of existing sheds, and closures of facilities.
+Fourth, it could prove beneficial to combine the Dynamic Detection Model (\DDM) with the segmenter, as opposed to running it on the image bands.
+Doing so might reduce the number of false positives arising from abrupt changes in the surrounding landscape (see Appendix~\ref{app:figs}).

 Last, as emphasized in the introduction, nothing about this approach is specific to CAFOs besides the initial segmentation model.
 By adapting this model, the likelihood based approach could be used to detect any structural changes occurring over time.
-It would be fruitful to apply this method to the range of other environmental challenges, such as zoning violations, habitat modification, deforestation etc.
+It would be fruitful to apply this method to the range of other environmental challenges, such as zoning violations, habitat modification, and deforestation.

 We hope to have provided a useful approach that leverages rapid increases in the availability of satellite imagery to enable remote sensing to provide actionable insights for real-time environmental enforcement.
 Doing so could dramatically improve the allocation of scarce regulatory resources to where most needed.